The man was nothing but a blur among the shadows of the garden.

 The old man carefully filled the cups with fragrant tea.

-“–It would be wiser of you to have a sword that a teacup.”
+“It would be wiser of you to be holding a sword rather that a teacup.”

 The old man smiled.